dkirkpatrick99/GasLight/README.md

 You can create a campaign of your own or contribute to ones that you believe in.

 ### Features and Implementation
 MoneyWise is a full-stack web application inspired by Indiegogo.
+- Ruby on Rails 2.3.1
+- PostgreSQL database
+- React 5.5.1
-It uses Ruby on Rails 2.3.1, PostgreSQL database, and React 5.5.1 with a Redux framework on the frontend.
+- Redux framework on the frontend.

 ### Users and Profiles
 The users table stores all profile and user data with password digests and session tokens to keep you logged in.